scikit-image/scikit-image/INSTALL.rst

 Installing scikit-image for contributors
 ========================================

-We are assuming that you have default Python environment already configured on your computer and you intend to install ``scikit-image`` inside of it.
+We are assuming that you have a default Python environment already configured on your computer and that you intend to install ``scikit-image`` inside of it.

 We also make a few more assumptions about your system:

 - You have a C compiler set up.
 - You have a C++ compiler set up.
-- You are running a version of python compatible with our system as listed in our `setup.py file <https://github.com/scikit-image/scikit-image/blob/master/setup.py#L212>`_.
+- You are running a version of Python compatible with our system as listed in our `setup.py file <https://github.com/scikit-image/scikit-image/blob/master/setup.py#L212>`_.
 - You've cloned the git repository into a directory called ``scikit-image``.
   You have set up the `upstream` remote to point to our repository and `origin`